alikehel/active-courses/README.md

 Thanks to [OSSU](https://github.com/ossu/computer-science), [CSDIY.wiki](https://csdiy.wiki/en/) and [SWR Docs](https://swr.vercel.app/) for their content and design inspirations.

+Special thanks to [Omar Shawky](https://www.linkedin.com/in/omarshawky1/) for creating this amazing discord server.

 ## How to Contribute

 ### Non-substantive changes